The Infrared Laser Thermometer Reviews: Best of 2024

 In a dual laser system, two laser beams being emitted from the lens approximately depict the narrowing or widening of the measuring beam from larger distances.

-The diameter of the measuring spot is indicated by means of the distance between the two laser points on its circumference.
-The simultaneous usage of the video module and a cross hair marking allows video pyrometers to exactly mark the measurement field.
+The diameter of the measuring spot is indicated using the distance between the two laser points on its circumference.
+The simultaneous usage of the video module and a cross-hair marking allows video pyrometers to exactly mark the measurement field.

 2. Laser Thermometer with Cross Hair Sight